-I believe it fair to say, as have so many erudite philosophers through the centuries, that we are existing in a world that we do not know and do not understand.
+I believe it fair to say, as so many erudite philosophers have implied through the centuries, that we are existing in a world that we do not know and do not understand.
 And it is this lack of understanding of our world that oppresses us today and is leading us into who knows where and what.

 That Splendor Solis is a genuine arcane presentation of the hidden science for the psycho-physiological transmutation of consciousness incarnate, there is no doubt from the seasoned aspirants and students in this genre.

 Not everyone would agree of course.
 There are acid critiques of this opus and others like it.
 They are sourced mainly from biased opinions against this entire type of literature covering Qabalah, Hermetics, Alchemy, Astrology, Rosicrucianism and esoterica generally.
 For them it is all shoveled into the bin marked “Woo-woo”, “Foo-foo” and “All Things BS”.
 Such criticisms are proffered mostly by individuals who know nothing of the above topics, nothing of 4th dimensional awareness, and nothing of the 5th Spiritual Kingdom.
 They are the hard-core materialists, physical scientists, sterile intellectuals, Bible-thumping TV evangelists and, at the top of this peripatetic pyramid, the psychologists with books and letters behind their names.
 Unless it is actually ‘observed’ it is simply not accepted as true.